Dan-njuguna/mathematics_for_ml/README.md

 ### Challenge

-- _Given Arrays X and W of length N. Representing the respective weights of X's, calculate the and print the weighted mean of X's elements.
-Answer given in 1 decimal place*
+- ***Given Arrays X and W of length N. Representing the respective weights of X's, calculate the and print the weighted mean of X's elements.
+Answer given in 1 decimal place.***

 ### Solution